pink-gorilla/pink-gorilla.github.io/README.md

 ![WTF Jupther](images/wtf-is-jupyter.png)

 Pink Gorilla Notebook is a browser based notebook REPL for Clojure and ClojureScript.
 We aim at extensibility (development- and runtime) and user experience while being very lightweight.
-Extensibility primarily revolves around UI widgets and data.
+Extensibility primarily revolves around visualisation, widgets and data.

 Use cases we are trying to cover are
 - Data science